• Home

 • Seek Professional Help: If you need a therapist or counselor, check to see if they are still seeing patients during the stay-at-home order.

-• Practice Mindfulness: Do mindfulness activities such as Meditation, deep breathing exercise and journaling to reduce stress and increase emotional resilience.
+• Practice Mindfulness: Do mindfulness activities such as exercises, deep breathing exercises, and journaling to reduce stress and increase emotional resilience.

 • Stay Connected: Talk to your friends and relatives, even from a distance!
 Surround yourself with loving people.
 Having a strong support system is the way to your emotional health.

-• Join Support Groups: Join postpartum support groups where you can talk about your journey aloud and get reassured from other new moms.
+• Join Support Groups: Join postpartum support groups where you can talk about your journey aloud and get reassurance from other new moms.

 Post-COVID Considerations: During the enforced isolation and stress of COVID, mental health issues worsened.
 Virtual mental health resources and support groups can offer helpful aid at the moment.